dotnet/AspNetCore.Docs/aspnetcore/performance/caching/output.md

 This article explains how to configure output caching middleware in an ASP.NET Core app.
 For an introduction to output caching, see [Output caching](xref:performance/caching/overview#output-caching).

-The output caching middleware supports use in all types of ASP.NET Core apps: Minimal API, Web API with controllers, MVC, and Razor Pages.
+The output caching middleware can be used in all types of ASP.NET Core apps: Minimal API, Web API with controllers, MVC, and Razor Pages.
 The sample app is a Minimal API, but every caching feature it illustrates is also supported in the other app types.

 ## Add the middleware to the app